Chief Tony Farrar

 In 2009, Chief Farrar participated in a Homeland Security Training Mission in Israel; training with experts in law enforcement, the military, and the private sector.
 In 2010, Chief Farrar participated in a Humanitarian Mission to Haiti; assisting with relief efforts and evaluating first response plans.

 In February 2013, Chief Farrar was appointed as an Executive Fellow at the Police Foundation in Washington D.C.
 The Police Foundations central focus is the advancement of policing through innovation, research and science.
 In April 2013, Chief Farrar participated in the 13th Annual Jerry Lee Capitol Hill Symposium on Evidence-Based Policy (Police Education in What Works: From the US to the UK).
-In May 2013, Chief Farrar was appointed as a member of the International Advisory Board of the Cambridge Executive Program.

 Chief Farrar continues to teach leadership courses throughout the state and has been recognized for his leadership training by the Peace Officers Standards and Training (POST) and other state and national organizations.